 A downloadable game for Windows

-- Silhouettes of enemy attacks can be shown a second before they happen, giving the player a unique edge in combat.
+- View visions of enemy attacks a second before they occur, giving you a unique edge in combat.

-- Manage varying "timelines" in your adventure with the innovative Time Tree system.
+- Manage varying "timelines" in the adventure with the innovative Time Tree system.

 - Fast-paced movement and combat.